I still wake up in the middle of the night drooling…

 dreaming of the outstanding meals we enjoyed on our trip to Colorado last week.
 This was our second summer trip to the Vail Valley and we struck culinary gold!
 I really hate to spend money on a bad meal, so I asked for lots of recommendations and did quite a bit of research before our trip – luckily it all panned out quite well – deliciously well!
 I hope my post can help someone else headed to the area who is looking for dining suggestions We could only visit so many restaurants, so let me know any others that we should visit on our next trip!
 Wishful thinking ( :

 Most of the restaurants were in the immediate Vail area.
 We spent a day in Breckenridge and Glenwood Springs, so I shared our experiences from those areas as well.
-I’m also working on a post featuring great activities to do in the area – some relaxing – some death-defying!
-Stay tuned!
+Also, check out my post featuring great activities to do in the area – some relaxing – some death-defying!

 Located at the base of peak 7 inside the Grand Lodge.
 Park in the lots at the gondola base and take the free ride up the mountain.
 We spent the morning at The Summer Fun Park and then had a relaxing lunch on the deck at Sevens.
 At an elevation of 10,010 ft. the views were spectacular – Great place to snap a family photo.